 - And two graduate student representatives (post-candidacy)

-Graduate Faculty Committee Members - Candidates must have Graduate Faculty P status and must be Mentoring or Participating Faculty of NGP.
+Graduate Faculty Committee Members - Candidates must have Graduate Faculty P status and must be Mentoring or Participating Faculty of NGP and be in good standing with the NGP.
+Candidates must also have served as primary mentor to a graduate student for at least one year.
 Nominations are solicited by email from the full Neuroscience Graduate Faculty membership.
 Candidates may nominate themselves.
 After the nominations are received and confirmed, the list of nominees will be placed on the ballot and disseminated to the full faculty membership.
 Election of Graduate Faculty committee members will be held via email.
 Voting faculty will be required to rank all the candidates in order of preference.
 For each ballot, the top-ranked candidate will be assigned a score of one, the second ranked candidate a score of two, etc. The scores from all the ballots will be summed for each candidate and the candidate(s) with the lowest aggregate scores will be elected.
 The number of candidates elected will depend on the number of vacancies.
 Election of Graduate Faculty committee members will take place annually as vacancies arise.
 The terms of the Graduate Faculty committee members will be staggered so that two or three positions become vacant each year.
 Graduate Faculty committee members serve a term of four years and the term is renewable.

 Director - Candidates must have Graduate Faculty P status and must be Mentoring or Participating Faculty of NGP.
 Candidates for the position of Director may be members of the NGP committee, but this is not a pre-requisite.
 Nominations for the Director are solicited from the full Neuroscience Graduate Faculty membership, however, the election is held by the graduate studies committee.
 With the approval of the graduate studies committee, the Director may wish to appoint a Co-Director from among the Graduate Faculty committee members.
 The Co-Director will share leadership responsibilities and chair meetings in the absence of the Director, or two Director candidates may choose to “run” for the office as Co-Directors.
 This shared leadership approach may be especially appropriate if the Co-Directors represent different sub-disciplines within neuroscience.
 Election of a Director (or Co-Directors) will take place every three years.
 The Director (or Co-Directors) serves a term of three years which is renewable and may be overlapping.